MLBazaar/MLPrimitives/docs/getting_started/concepts.rst

 primitives may be implemented from scratch or they may be using third party tools in such a way as to alter the third party tool’s native behavior to add new functionalities.

-This type of primitives consist of Python code from the mlprimitives module, as well as the corresponding JSON annotations, which can also be found in the `mlprimitives/jsons folder`_.
+This type of primitives consist of Python code that can be found inside the `mlprimitives/custom module`_, as well as the corresponding JSON annotations, which can also be found in the `mlprimitives/jsons folder`_.

 Examples
 ********